szist/advent_of_code/2022_rust/README.md

 * Day8 - "it ain't pretty, but it works", just a lot of manual matrix traversal.
 Trying out mutable refs.
 * Day9 - playing around with cloning and references
 * Day10 - trying out enums a second time and some custom step loops with some vector shorthands as a cherry on top
+* Day11 - couldn't be bothered with parsing again, so trying out dynamic functions in structs :)